Department:Department of English and Media

 Bettina's main research interests are at the crossroads of sociolinguistics and second language acquisition, and specifically in the areas of attitudes towards accents and the negotiation of identities in cross-cultural and intercultural settings.

-She is currently working in two main areas; one in which she looks at the structure of second language accents in English and the interrelation of production and perception in acquiring second language speech.
+She is currently working in two main areas; one in which she looks at the intelligibility and comprehension of second language accents in English, and the interrelation of production and perception in acquiring second language speech.
 The other project investigates the complex connections between language and identity at the individual and social level.

 Bettina also does research on constructed languages (or 'conlangs', such as Esperanto, Lojban, Dothraki or Klingon) as a cultural, artistic and linguistic phenomenon.

 Bettina is happy to supervise students in any of her areas of research interest, and is currently supervising PhD students in the following areas:

 Bettina has just completed the project "Comprehension in the Common European Framework of Reference for Languages: Mapping perceptive abilities to proficiency levels" which was supported by a research grant from the British Academy.

 Beinhoff, B. and Rasinger, S., 2016.
 The future of identity research: Impact and new developments in sociolinguistics.
 In: Preece, S. (Ed.)
 The Routledge Handbook of Language and Identity.
 London: Routledge, pp. 572-585.